Tak783/recipes/README.md

 ### Layers (overview)
 * As seen in the overview, the app has four layers: `Foundation Layer`, `Core Shared Components`, `Feature Layer` and the `Presentation Layer`
 * Each module lives in its own independent project with as few dependencies as possible, contains its own tests, this way each feature can be
-   *  Built-in isolation without building the entire Presentation Layer Target
+   *  Built-in isolation without building the entire Presentation Layer App
    *  Be highly reusable, open sourceable and able to be used in demo apps
    *  Be platform agnostic usable in any presentation application target platform
 * Vertical dependencies: each layer contains modules used as dependencies by higher-level modules.
 Modules can import only from the layers below.